 1. Dolomite: If it has more than 40% magnesium carbonate.

 2. Magnesian: If it has between 5% and 40% magnesium carbonate.

 3. Calcite: If it has less than 5% magnesium carbonate.

 A fine-grained metamorphic stone that formed from clay, sedimentary rock shale, and sometimes quartz.
 The nature of this stone is can be very thin and therefore can break/flake more easily than other stones.
 Slate is usually black, grey, or green can be found with reflective colours of silver and can also be found in copper and red tones.

 Identified by its marks, which look like the skin of a serpent.
-Most popular colors are green and brown.
+The most popular colors are green and brown.
 Hardness rates from 2.5 to 4 on the MOH Scale.
-Contains serpentine minerals has lots of magnesium, and has an igneous origin.
+Contains serpentine minerals has lots of magnesium and has an igneous origin.
 Does not always react well to recrystallization or diamond polishing.

 TERRAZZO: Marble and granite chips embedded in a cement composition.